Skip to content

 6. Wait while the VM is recovered.

-Create a New Cloud Snapshot on the Backup Side
+Create a New System Snapshot on the Backup Side

-1. On the destination side (where snapshots are sent), create a new cloud snapshot that will contain the newly recovered VM from the steps above.
-This is done from Main Dashboard > System > Cloud Snapshots.
+1. On the destination side (where snapshots are sent), create a new system snapshot that will contain the newly recovered VM from the steps above.
+This is done from System > System Snapshots.

-2. On the Cloud Snapshots page, select New on the left navigation menu.
+2. On the System Snapshots page, select New on the left navigation menu.

-3. The New Cloud Snapshot creation page will load.
+3. The New System Snapshot creation page will load.
 Name the snapshot.
 It is recommended to name it something that is easily referenced in future steps, such as Recoveryon09012022.

 4. Set the expiration date to something logical.
 It should not exist forever but should be far enough into the future to allow time for the transfer back to the original system.